 Artificial turf is basically a surface of artificial fibers produced to appear like real natural grass.
-It’s most frequently used nowadays on sports arenas for normally or originally played on natural grass.
+It’s most frequently used nowadays in sports arenas for normally or originally played on natural grass.
 But it’s also used for commercial and residential uses, as well.
-There are many benefits in choosing San Diego Artificial Turf over natural grass, which includes cost savings.
+There are many benefits to choosing Synthetic Grass over natural grass, which includes cost savings.
 But artificial turf has its downsides, too.

 One of the most apparent benefits is the reduced risk of injury to athletes playing on a natural playing surface.
 In sports like soccer and football, where players use their feet for 90% of the work during an activity, the risk of injury can be high.
 Even professional athletes who don’t play a traditional sport on turf rely on artificial surfaces for practicing since they provide the same type of support and comfort as a natural surface.
 On top of this, many high school and college sports programs now make use of artificial turf.
 As more kids get involved in sports, the risk of injuries can increase because of the increasing popularity of sports-related programs.
 Thus, artificial surfaces can reduce the risk of injuries among young people participating in these sports.